hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 The node group configuration provided by the `node_groups` input variable allows a cluster to be created with node groups that span multiple availability zones and can be configured with the specific required behaviour.
 The node group name prefix is the map key and at a minimum `node_size` & `max_capacity` must be provided with the other values having a default (see [Appendix B](#appendix-b)).

+#### System Node Group

+AKS always created a system node pool upon creation and modifying the system node pool results in the cluster being destroyed and re-built.
+An "initial" bootstrap node pool allows us to modify the system node pools without requiring a cluster re-build every time the system node pool gets modified.
+Once the cluster is ready, we attach our 3 system node pools (we need 3 to use storage) and when they are ready, we remove the "bootstrap" node pool.

-### Single Node Group
+#### Single Node Group

 > **Warning**
 > Do not use this it is likely to be deprecated in future module versions.

 The single_group parameter controls whether a single node group is created that spans multiple zones, or if a separate node group is created for each zone in a cluster.
 When this parameter is set to `true`, a single node group is created that spans all zones, and the `min_capacity` and `max_capacity` settings apply to the total number of nodes across all zones.
 When set to false, separate node groups are created for each zone and the `min_capacity` and `max_capacity` settings apply to the number of nodes in each individual zone and must be scaled accordingly.
 It is advised to not use `single_group` unless you have a specific problem to solve and have spoken to the core engineering team.

-#### Node Image Upgrades

-Unlike EKS there is no way of specifying the node image version via Terraform so we use an automatic upgrade channel to do this (see the [Upgrading](#upgrading) section).

-#### System Node Group

-AKS always created a system node pool upon creation and modifying the system node pool results in the cluster being destroyed and re-built.
-An "initial" bootstrap node pool allows us to modify the system node pools without requiring a cluster re-build every time the system node pool gets modified.
-Once the cluster is ready, we attach our 3 system node pools (we need 3 to use storage) and when they are ready, we remove the "bootstrap" node pool.

 #### Node Sizes